steunix/passweaver-api/docs/index.md

-# Vaulted API
+# PassWeaver API

-Vaulted API is an enterprise-scale, collaborative secrets manager API.
+PassWeaver API is an enterprise-scale, collaborative secrets manager API.
 It allows to safely store and retreive sensitive data, such as sites passwords, API credentials, network passwords... in other words any information that needs to be encrypted, protected, monitored, shared.

 It's **collaborative**, meaning that users are organized in groups and protected items are organized in folders: different permissions can be defined for each folder for each user group.

 ## What is it?

-Vaulted API is "only" a full API, there is no GUI or CLI: you can easily integrate it with your systems and let it act as a Password Centralized Vault.
-For a ready to use, simple yet complete Web GUI, have a look at https://github.com/steunix/vaulted-gui
+PassWeaver API is "only" a full API, there is no GUI or CLI: you can easily integrate it with your systems and let it act as a Password Centralized Vault.
+For a ready to use, simple yet complete Web GUI, have a look at https://github.com/steunix/passweaver-gui

-Vaulted API is a NodeJS application, released under MIT license, and it uses these (great) opensource libraries, among several others:
+PassWeaver API is a NodeJS application, released under MIT license, and it uses these (great) opensource libraries, among several others:
 - Express, to manage HTTPS connections
 - Prisma, for ORM and DB access

 ## How it works

 ### Items
 An 'item' is an entity with a (unecrypted) title, a metadata field, and some encrypted `data`.
-Vaulted API just encrypts "strings", so your data can be anything that can be converted into a string: there is not built-in logic on the content.
+PassWeaver API just encrypts "strings", so your data can be anything that can be converted into a string: there is not built-in logic on the content.

 For example, in one item you may store a JSON object that identifies a login:
 ```